bellcodev/bellcodev/README.md

 ---

-### 🚀 Sobre mí
+### 🚀 About me

-- 🧠 Aprendiendo programación cada día
+- 🧠 Learning programming every day
-- 🛠️ Creo apps con interfaz gráfica y bases de datos
+- 🛠️ I create apps with graphical interface and databases
-- 🎨 Me apasiona el diseño visual y la organización del código
+- 🎨 I am passionate about visual design and code organization
-- 📚 Documentación clara y presentación profesional
+- 📚 Clear documentation and professional presentation
-- 📈 Siempre buscando mejorar la experiencia de usuario
+- 📈 Always looking to improve the user experience

 ---